 Like pasta water, stock can help stretch a soup, season a stew, or add body to a limp pasta sauce.
 But once you open a carton of stock (or crack open a new jar of the homemade kind), the clock starts ticking.
 If you won't use all of that stock in the next two weeks, go ahead and pour it into an ice cube tray and freeze.
 It will last months longer and will be ready whenever you need a little burst of flavor.

 You can also drop an ice cube of frozen stock into the pan while you're reheating leftover rice or pasta dishes to help reinvigorate them with moisture and liven up the flavors that turn dull during storage.

 Iced coffee is an invigorating drink in the hot summer or a treat in the winter, but ice cubes can water down that cuppa quickly once they begin to melt.
 Instead, use the last half cup of coffee in your pot to make frozen coffee cubes for future iced coffee drinks.
 As the cubes melt, they release strong coffee, which keeps your drink going just a bit longer.

 7. Fruit juice

 Just as you use frozen coffee to keep your iced coffee strong, you can use frozen fruit juices to keep cocktails flavorful and robust, not watery and weak.
 If you have a party coming up or like to make a cocktail when you get home, go ahead and freeze a tablespoon or two of the juice you need for your drink.
-(You can even pick up fun options like these pineapple-shaped ice cube trays for extra flair.)
+(You can even pick up fun options like these pineapple-shaped ice cube trays for $4 on Amazon.)
 Then, when you're mixing everything up, plop in that juicy cube, and let it slowly melt and infuse your drink with more flavor.

 8. Pureed fruit/banana